bait-lang/bait/README.md

 Now you should have Bait compiled to JS at `<repo>/bait.js`.

-Due to the symlinked wrapper script, the compiler can be used like `bait run examples/hello_world.bt`.
+Thanks to the symlinked wrapper script, you can use the compiler with a simple command like `bait run examples/hello_world.bt`.

 ### Upgrading to the latest version
 To update Bait to the latest commit, run `bait up`.

 ## Contributing
-Contributions are always welcome!
+Your contributions are always welcome and highly appreciated!
 To get started, please take a look at [CONTRIBUTING.md](./CONTRIBUTING.md).

-There is also a [Discord server][discord-invite] to ask questions and discuss the language.
+## Community
+For progress updates, discussions and support, join the [official Discord server][discord-invite].

 ## License
-Bait is licensed under the Mozilla Public License (MPL-2.0).
+Bait is provided under the Mozilla Public License (MPL-2.0).
 See [LICENSE](./LICENSE.txt) for details.

 <!-- links -->